-INDIANAPOLIS — Vote Safe Indiana announced Thursday a new website that tracks wait times for Marion County polling places in real-time.
+INDIANAPOLIS — Vote Safe Indiana has a website that tracks wait times for Marion County polling places in real-time.

-Indy Vote Times will be clocking current wait times at voting centers across the county to help alleviate long lines as soon as Saturday, Oct.
-24.
+Indy Vote Times will be clocking current wait times at voting centers across the county to help alleviate long lines.

-With an even bigger voter turnout expected this year, Vote Safe Indiana wanted to make sure people knew their options and what the lines would look like even before leaving their front door.
+With an even bigger voter turnout expected this year, Vote Safe Indiana wants to make sure people know their options and what the lines look like before leaving their front door.